Sudhanshu1304/SEARCH_WORD_BOT/README.md

 ![](Output.png)

-The Image Segment's Of the Interpreted Words with Wired Symbols.
+The Image Segment's Of the Interpreted Words with Weird Symbols.

 <br>